Pro’s & Con’s of Amazon Fulfillment aka Amazon FBA

 Low Shipping Cost

-One of the biggest advantages that you are going to find when you opt for fulfilment by Amazon, is that the packaging and shipping costs are very low.
+One of the biggest advantages that you are going to find when you opt for Amazon fulfillment services is that the packaging and shipping costs are very low.
 If you are selling via the Amazon website, then shipping is not going to cost you anything at all.
 If you want to look at packing costs, it is going to be around $1.04 for any packing necessary.
 Further than this, you are only going to have to pay around $0.60 per pound for any handling costs that are needed.

 It is slightly different if you are not going to be selling your items through Amazon.
 If this is the case, and Amazon is just fulfilling it for you, then you are going to be looking at $1.60 shipping, $0.60 for packing, and $0.45 per pound of weight handling cost for a standard sized package.